Memorisation and forgetting in a learning Hopfield neural network: bifurcation mechanisms, attractors and basins: Discussion

 There are many ways to choose the start, the end, and the interim steps of this journey.
 With Hebbian learning, the weight trajectory is formed as part of self-organisation of the whole NN being a non-autonomous non-linear dissipative DS.

-In machine learning, the choice of steps is justified by various criteria often based on the loss function.
-The prevailing preference is to initialise the weights at values ensuring a good number of attractors, and to avoid bifurcations during learning in order to prevent gradient explosions of the loss \cite{Doya_NN_bifurcations_leanring_IEEE93,Pascanu_NN_learning_bifurcations_conf13,Haputhanthri_Why_NN_learn_bifurcations_24} .
-However, the appropriateness of the initial weights vector depends on its location relative to bifurcation manifolds, which for non-small NNs cannot realistically be found.
-Also, the way a new stimulus is associated with one of the existing attractors is unclear.
+In other ML algorithms, the choice of steps is justified by a variety of criteria often based on the loss function.
+The prevailing preference is to initialise the weights at values ensuring a good number of attractors, and to avoid bifurcations during learning in order to prevent gradient explosions of the loss \cite{Doya_NN_bifurcations_leanring_IEEE93,Pascanu_NN_learning_bifurcations_conf13}.
+However, the appropriateness of the initial vector of weights depends on its location relative to bifurcation manifolds, which for non-small non-linear continuous-state NNs are generally impossible to find analytically and are typically very difficult to find even numerically.
+Also, the mechanism to associate a new stimulus with one of the existing attractors is unclear.
 Moreover, such learning pre-conditions the existence of attractors not associated with stimuli (spurious memories) during much or all of the training phase.

-With this, the mechanisms of memory formation similar to those uncovered in the sample recurrent ANN can be used to prepare a network for conventional learning in a relatively predictable and controlled way.
-One can guide the NN through the necessary number of attractor-creating bifurcations.
+It is reasonable to suggest that in other recurrent ANNs used in ML, memory formation and destruction are also caused by bifurcations.
+The latter would need to be verified, and our method offers a tool to achieve this directly and rigorously.
+With this, the knowledge of the mechanisms of memory formation could be used to prepare a network for conventional learning in a relatively predictable and controlled way.
+One could guide the NN through the necessary number of attractor-creating bifurcations.
 If there are not enough attractors at any stage of learning, one could increase their number by forcing the weight trajectory to cross bifurcation manifolds in appropriate directions.
-One could also avoid catastrophic forgetting by preventing unwanted crossings of bifurcation manifolds.
+One could also avoid any instances of forgetting, including catastrophic forgetting, by preventing unwanted crossings of bifurcation manifolds.

-Overall, by exposing the relationship between memory formation, catastrophic forgetting, and bifurcations in learning recurrent ANNs, our findings can help create learning algorithms targeting the \emph{causes} of unwanted or desirable effects.
-Specifically, these algorithms could utilise methods from the theory of non-linear DSs for the control of attractors \cite{Parmananda96, Claussen98, Epureanu00,Ahlborn04} and of bifurcations \cite{Abed86, Abed87, Chen00}.
+Overall, by exposing the relationship between memory formation, forgetting, and bifurcations in a sample recurrent learning ANN, our findings together with the existing indirect evidence suggest that similar relationships could exist in other recurrent ANNs.
+Assuming that this is the case, the knowledge of such relationships could help create learning algorithms targeting the \emph{causes} of unwanted or desirable effects.